 - Hafnium, used for nuclear control rods, alloys, and high-temperature ceramics

 - Helium, used for MRIs, lifting agent, and research

 - Magnesium, used in furnace linings for manufacturing steel and ceramics

 - Platinum group metals, used for catalytic agents

 - Potash, primarily used as a fertilizer

-- Rare earth elements group, primarily used in batteries and electronics
+- Rare earth elements group, primarily used in magnets and catalysts

 - Rhenium, used for lead-free gasoline and superalloys